rtomik/k3s_ansible/readme.md

 ## Prerequisites

 - Ansible 2.9 or higher
-- At least three nodes (virtual or physical machines) running a compatible Linux distribution (e.g., Ubuntu 20.04)
+- Node with installed Ubuntu 24.04
 - SSH access to all nodes
 - `kubectl` installed on your local machine
-- A custom domain that you control and can configure DNS records for
+- A custom domain that you control and can configure DNS records for (recommended: https://porkbun.com/)
+- Basic VPS (recommended: https://www.hetzner.com/cloud/ CAX11)

 ## Configuration